 The rack slides into any 2' inch hitch receiver and is secured with a bolt that threads into the body of the model.
 You need a 19mm wrench or socket wrench to attach and remove the rack from your vehicle.
-The Parkway is a somewhat cumbersome and unwieldy contender to carry, and it takes up a lot of space when stored.
+The Parkway isn't especially heavy at 26 lbs, but its shape makes it somewhat cumbersome and unwieldy contender to carry, and it takes up a lot of space when stored.

-This model has a four-bike capacity with a weight capacity of 165 lbs.
-This style of rack is not as versatile as a tray style hitch mount rack, such as the Thule T2 Classic or the Kuat NV which can hold any bike.
+This model has a four-bike capacity with a weight limit of 165 lbs.
+This style of rack is not as versatile as platform hitch mount racks, such as the Thule T2 Classic or the Kuat NV which can hold any bike because they secure them by the wheels.
 The cradles that make contact with the bike are adjustable fore and aft on the support arms, similar in function to the Thule Apex Swing.
 We had difficulty fitting any combination of four bikes on the rack without bike-to-bike contact.

 Despite the claimed four-bike capacity, we found the Parkway to be better suited to carrying three bikes or less.
 The ability to move the cradles on the horizontal supports does allow more flexibility for bike positioning than on other tested racks with horizontal support arms that have fixed cradles, such as the Allen Deluxe 4-Bike Hitch Carrier.
 Versatility is limited by the design of the bike retention system.
 The Parkway works well with bikes that have a traditional front triangle and horizontal top tubes, but we struggled to adequately secure full suspension bikes and bikes with unique top tube shapes.

 Ease of Assembly

 The Parkway requires minimal assembly and is mostly ready to use out of the box.
 Attaching the rack to the vehicle is the only real assembly that is required.